 Southwest Wanna Get Away Plus Benefits

-Compared to Southwest Wanna Get Away fare, Southwest Wanna Get Away Plus costs a little more but offers more flexibility regarding the travel funds.
+Compared to Southwest Wanna Get Away fare, Southwest Wanna Get Away Plus costs a little more but offers more flexibility regarding travel funds.

 Per Southwest Airlines, the Wanna Get Away Plus offers the following benefits: